theborakompanioni/azure-docs.de-de/articles/connectors/connectors-create-api-sftp.md

 <properties
-pageTitle="So wird's gemacht: Verwenden des SFTP-Connectors in Ihren Logik-Apps | Microsoft Azure" description="Erstellen Sie Logik-Apps mit Azure App Service.
-Stellen Sie eine Verbindung mit der SFTP-API her, um Dateien zu senden und zu empfangen.
-Sie können verschiedene Vorgänge ausführen und beispielsweise Dateien erstellen, aktualisieren, abrufen oder löschen." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the SFTP connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to SFTP API to send and receive files.
+You can perform various operations such as create, update, get or delete files." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />